Birds – Samburu NR

 Best Time for Bird Watching

 Samburu is a bird-watcher’s delight all year.
 Many unusual dry-country specials reside here and can be spotted year-round.
-Migratory birds arrive into the reserve from November to April.
-One important consideration is the weather, as heavy showers can mess up your birding plans.
-November and April receive the most rainfall.
+But things really get exciting when migratory birds arrive in the reserve around November and stay until April.
+One important consideration is the weather, as heavy showers can affect your birding plans.
+November and April receive the most rainfall, so December to February or March are generally best for bird watching.

 Want To Visit Samburu NR?